 #6 Google Analytics:

 Why put in the time, research, and hard work for SEO, if you don’t track progress?
-Use Google Analytics to monitor the number of visitors coming to your site each month, what sources they are coming from, such as organic search, paid search, from links on other sites, and much more.
+Use Google Analytics to monitor the number of visitors coming to your site each month, and what sources they are coming from, such as organic search, paid search, links on other sites, and much more.

 Google Search Console is a free and effective tool to help you determine what keywords you are ranking for.
 This provides a list of many of the keywords Google is ranking your site for, along with information about how high you rank for each keyword on average, the number of people who saw your listing in Google, and how many people visited your site for a particular keyword.

-Keep in mind, this information is NOT accurate and should only be used to get a general sense of your ranking.
+Keep in mind, that this information is NOT accurate and should only be used to get a general sense of your ranking.
 You’ll need to invest in paid tools to get better data.

 Your Local Google Pie in the Sky

 There is no simple solution to achieving the ‘pie in the sky’ that is the top rankings of Google.
 It takes resourcefulness, patience, time, and creativity.
 It is an ongoing challenge due to the constantly changing nature of Google’s algorithm.

 Register with Google My Business and develop a profile—a strong profile.
 GMB has free tools and resources that can help you garner additional traffic.
 There are many strategies and tactics; what works for one business might not work as well for another.

 However, there is an endless array of tools for tracking keywords, site traffic, and reporting.
 You don’t have to have all the answers to SEO—you just have to take some time and effort to understand what works.

 What about you?
 What is your experience with Google My Business?
 Did you already implement it before reading this article or are you going to do it right now after finishing this piece?
 Let us know your local business success stories in the comments!